 SpecialtyCare offers very competitive health, dental, and vision benefits, life insurance, as well as a generous 401k plan with a match.
 We also offer clinical associates an annual continuing education budget that allows our staff to attend national conferences, take online courses, and participate in other continuing education opportunities.
 Lastly, following board certification, SpecialtyCare offers tuition assistance and student loan repayment assistance to our associates.

-Our program starts off with 8 weeks of foundational training, during which students spend time at our Nashville headquarters as well as travel to the Nashville headquarters for didactic work and simulations.
+Our program starts off with 8 weeks of foundational training, during which time students begin clinical training at our regional training sites as well as travel to the Nashville headquarters for didactic work and simulations.
 This foundational course focuses on the basic neurophysiology principles, basic technical competency, and introductory clinical competency.
-Following the first 8 weeks, students continue their clinical training under direct supervision of an assigned clinical mentor.
+Following the first 8 weeks, students continue their clinical training under the direct supervision of an assigned clinical mentor.
 Additional academic coursework, including CNIM Prep, is administered via e-distance learning techniques such as live webinars, learning modules, and mobile applications.

 In the spirit of full transparency, we like to let our candidates know about the most common obstacles people face in the training program and in the career.
 Here are some of the aspects of this career that you’ll want to consider before taking the plunge: